exphp-share/th-re-data/README.md

 The primary product here is [this file of struct fields for TH16](data/th16.v1.00a/type-structs-own.json).

+**Note:** Currently there are *many* things that are better documented in one of the other games, and there is currently no single game whose files I would say paint a complete picture of my current understanding of how the games work.
+So browse around!
+Someday I may return to TH16 (or TH17) and try to add all the stuff I labeled in other games.

 The notable files for each game:

 * **`type-structs-own.json`** — WIP struct defs